Get Free Solar Panel Quotes

 16 kW£15,000£47,949£62,949£55,449

-Air source heat pumps cost £10,000 on average, and thanks to the government’s Boiler Upgrade Scheme (BUS), you would only need to pay £2,500, which is open to England and Wales.
+Assuming an air source heat pump costs £10,000, thanks to the government’s Boiler Upgrade Scheme (BUS), which is open to England and Wales, you would only need to pay £2,500.

-If you live in Scotland, you might be able to get an interest-free loan or grant to help improve your energy efficiency.
-If you live in Northern Ireland, you might be able to get a grant to replace your boiler.
+If you live in Scotland, you can get an interest-free loan or grant to help improve your energy efficiency.
+If you live in Northern Ireland, you can get a grant to replace your boiler.

 What type of central heating do you currently use?